Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Introduction

 The rest of the manuscript is organized as follows.
-In Sec.\ref{fusion_section}, we revisit the structure of the Ising and Majorana CFT with emphasis on operator state correspondence and fusion rules.
+In Sec.\ref{fusion_section}, we revisit the structure of the Ising and Majorana CFT with emphasis on operator-state correspondence and fusion rules.
 A modern view of {boson-fermion correspondence is also shown.
 Sec. \ref{Fermion_correlation} is the main part of this work.
 We introduce the correlation functions of the Majorana CFT and establish the chiral boson-fermion correspondence at the level of the correlation function and the operators.
 In Sec. \ref{Numerical_Moore-Read}, applications of our method to a typical topologically ordered system, Moore-Read FQH states have been discussed.
 The interpretation of the conformal blocks and the corresponding wavefunctions can be seen more evidently compared with existing literature.
 Moreover, a method to generalize Laughlin's flux attachment argument to non-abelian particles is also discussed.
+It should be stressed that this generalized Laughlin's flux attachment argument implies the insufficiency of the existing framework for analysis for non-abelian anyons without considering the structure of the simple current extension.
 In Sec. \ref{generalization_simple_current}, general operator-state correspondence in a CFT with $Z_{N}$ simple current has been discussed.
 Sec. \ref{conclusion} is the concluding remark of this work, and we discuss the relationship between our method and those of existing literature and introduce open problems.
+In Appendix, we note technical or algebraic detail of the analysis in the manuscript and reltion between our formalism and existing ones.
+For the readers interested in the status or background knowledge of our formalism in this work, we note Appendix \ref{mathematical_literature}.